agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .controller.ts

-The `controller.ts` manages and represents the Agile Sub Instance (like States, Collections, ..) for an Entity.
+The `controller.ts` manages and represents the [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) (like States, Collections, ..) for an Entity.
-These Agile Sub Instances might get modified by the actions in the [action.ts](#📝-.action.ts) file or bound to Components in the UI-Layer.
+These [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) might get modified by the actions in the [action.ts](#📝-.action.ts) file or bound to Components in the UI-Layer.
 If you are wondering why we write AgileTs States uppercase.
 Well, it has a simple advantage.
 We can easily differentiate between global and local States in our Components.
 ```ts title="todo.controller.ts in 📁todo"